 What the authors propose is not an ILR transform.
 Unless I am mistaken, there is no constraint on the matrix A such that the coordinate system is cartesian with an orthonormal basis.
 In fact, if k does not equal p-1 then it cannot possibly be isomorphic let alone isometric with respect to the Aitchison metric.
 Unless I am mistaken, the authors should change the name of their method and modify their discussion to be more accurate.
 I would relate this method is not an ILR transform but it is very similar to phylofactor which takes a similar approach (in phylofactor set membership is dictated by the topology of the tree).

-We agree with the reviewer that the method itself is not an ILR transform (as it did not propose a novel binary partition such as PhILR [8] ) and was mislabeled.
+We agree with the reviewer that the method itself is not an ILR transform (as it did not propose a novel binary partition such as PhILR [8] ) and was therefore mislabeled.
 Our approach still leverages the concept of balances between groups of compositional parts related to the ILR transformation as advanced by the original authors [7].
 As such, our approach will be renamed “Competitive compositional balances for taxonomic enrichment analysis” (CBEA).
-We hope that this rename more clearly reflects the specific advances our method is proposing.
-For the remainder of this response, we’re still referring to the approach as cILR for clarity purposes.
+We hope that this new name more clearly reflects the specific advances our method is proposing.
+For the remainder of this response, we will still refer to the approach as cILR for clarity, though we have changed the naming throughout the manuscript.

 The authors state that the "data is zero-inflated" this is another cliche that I would encourage the authors to remove.
 Zero-inflation is a particular family of models for these zeros not a objective characteristic of the data.
 Simply saying there are many zeros would likely suffice in this article.
 They could argue that the data generating mechanism is well represented by a zero-inflation process, but this has been called into question (see Silverman et al. Naught all zeros in sequence count data are the same.)

-We agree with the reviewer that the term “zero-inflated” should be used in reference to the specific class of models instead of a catch all term for a characteristic of the data.
-Since we are agnostic to the mechanism behind the zero-inflation process, we have amended the article to use “zero abundant” or “sparse”, which hopefully is better at distinguishing the two concepts.
+We agree with the reviewer that the term “zero-inflated” should be used in reference to the specific class of models instead of as a catch-all term for a characteristic of the data.
+Since we are agnostic to the mechanism behind the generation of zero values, we have amended the article to use “zero abundant” or “sparse”.

 The authors state that the data is compositional because the number of reads obtained is constrained by the sequencing instrument.
 Would an instrument that didn't have this constraint lead to "non-compositional data"?
 This seems unlikely.
 For example, standard equimolar pooling protocols explicitly dilute concentrated DNA from each sample to try to equalize sequencing depth.
 It’s not just an issue of the sequencer.
 Even sampling from an environment (e.g., taking 5 grams of stool from a larger stool sample) loses the notion of absolute abundance.

 We agree with the reviewer that the terminology is confusing and have added additional clarity to the manuscript.
-We have provided a more comprehensive response on the issue of the compositional nature of microbiome data in the above section (response to first comment), which we hope also answers some of the issues raised in this comment.
+We have provided a more comprehensive response on the issue of the compositional nature of microbiome data in the above section (response to first comment), which we believe also addresses the issues raised in this comment.

 The GSEA method cited on line 51 is not a random-walk like statistic.
 I think it may be a Brownian bridge but its constrained to be zero at either end -- not a random walk.